eliotp3734/sep10-freedom-project/blog/entry01.md

 The 3rd and final challenge I faced was small with a simple fix.
 I figured I might as well add this to the end of my first blog.
 I was working on my computer at home where I use a 65% keyboard.
 A 65% keyboard means that the keyboard is smaller then a large or normal keyboard.
 This can be good for smaller hands as it is more compact or also for people who play video games as it is easier to reach keys.
 This can be a downside for schoolwork though because you are missing some keys.
 A 65% keyboard looks similar to what is included in the image below.
 ![65%keyboard](https://up.yimg.com/ib/th?id=OIP.19EgJOPksOqRgOMP6mLR1gAAAA&pid=Api&rs=1&c=1&qlt=95&w=399&h=120)

 If you take some time to review the keys not located on the keyboard you may notice that the backticks are missing.
-In Markdown you use backticks to include peices of code in other languages to show examples similar to how I did <a href="#example1">Here</a>
+In Markdown you use backticks to include peices of code in other languages to show examples similar to how I did <a href="#example1">Here.</a> To solve this I switched to my school given computer knowing that I can use the backtick and complete the assignment with ease.

 ### Takeaways
-* A major takeaway I have learned is that small things like the location of a hashtag or a
+* A major takeaway I have learned is that small things like the location of a hashtag or any small mistake in code can make huge effects in the outcome of your code.
+This can include it not working.
+* Another takeaway I found is that Commiting changes is truely important and by not doing it often, hours of work can be lost.
+* Last but not least there the working circumstances that you choose can have an effect on what you do.
+Some times changing location or device can make an impact on your outcome.

 [Next](entry02.md)